Der-Floh/Vampire-Survivors-Support-for-Vortex/README.md

 - Extendend Power Up Levels
 - Eggs Bulk Buy
 - Movement Speed Cap
-- Tekken 3 Chicken Sound Effect﻿ (NO ModLoader)
+- Tekken 3 Chicken Sound Effect (NO ModLoader)
-- Exorcismus - Unholy Vespers Skin Mod﻿ (NO ModLoader)
+- Exorcismus - Unholy Vespers Skin Mod (NO ModLoader)
-- Remove Cat Sounds﻿ (NO ModLoader)
+- Remove Cat Sounds (NO ModLoader)
-- Forest A audio to Brodyquest﻿ (NO ModLoader)
+- Forest A audio to Brodyquest (NO ModLoader)
-- Better Lama Armor﻿ (NO ModLoader)
+- Better Lama Armor (NO ModLoader)

 ### New Engine:
 - No Mods Supported at the moment